Question 1[5 Marks]

 Outline why the use of a queue would make this algorithm simpler and more efficient than using a stack.

-Another stack called TIMES saves runners finishing times as they cross the finish line.
+In the same way as RUNNERS saves each runner's name, another stack called TIMES saves each runner's finishing time as they cross the finish line.

 Using RESULTS, state the single line of pseudocode that represents the name of the runner with the median finishing time.